tpwres/teczki-polskiego-wrestlingu/content/o/tbw.md

 +++

 Total Blast Wrestling was a short-lived organization, that held only two events before disappearing.
 It was created by Andrzej Supron and Paweł Borkowski, after they split from [Do or Die Wrestling](@/o/ddw.md) due to its poor ticket sales and no funds to invite bigger wrestling stars.
+The organization managed to hold two successful events before folding.

 ### History